Employment in the buggy-whip industry is about 0%.

 Just as the IT boom was mostly confined to big-city states on the coasts, so automation is likely to be bring employment opportunities to displaced educated workers on on the east and west coasts.
 States in the heart of the US are at the highest risk of losing jobs due to automation.
 The biggest problem these places have is that in some, only 25% of adults hold bachelor’s degrees.
 This automatically puts them at high risk of being disrupted by automation, especially considering that heartland states rely heavily on industries like manufacturing, agriculture and transportation.

 To better illustrate the threat, the statistics on projected job loss due to automation in some rural parts of Alabama, Arkansas, and other states show that these places face potential risks of up to 64.4%.
 This is in stark contrast to metropolitan places with more highly educated employees.
 They face disruption rates below 31.6%.

 Data and statistics on job loss to automation show that the early 2020s will not carry with them a high increase in job automation.
 This trend will skyrocket, however, toward the second part of the decade.
 Researchers say the risk will rise to 20% by 2030.
 Researchers say there will be a second rise to 30% by 2035, and that the automation risk will begin to plateau after that.

 (World Economic Forum)

-Job loss to automation statistics from 2018 suggest that 71% of total task-hours are currently completed by humans, compared to 29% that are done by machines.
+Job loss to automation statistics suggest that 71% of total task-hours are currently completed by humans, compared to 29% that are done by machines.
 The study predicts that if current trends continue, in just four years the average will shift to 58% completed by humans and 42% by machines.

 Advanced algorithms will see an especially significant increase in specific tasks like information and data processing, while also taking over a percentage of tasks that are still overwhelmingly human, like decision making, communicating, and coordinating.